ckeditor/ckeditor5/docs/updating/update-to-40.md

 ### CKBox image editing

-The new release includes the {@link features/ckbox CKBox} image editing feature, now quickly accessible either through a main toolbar button or the image contextual toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/ckbox-image-edit.svg Image upload}.
-It lets users perform image quick image edits such as cropping, resizing, flipping and rotating the image.
-As it is called from withing the editor and the process takes place right in the asset manager, it greatly speeds up and simplifies the content editing process.
+The new release includes the {@link features/ckbox CKBox} image editing feature.
+You can access this feature either through a main toolbar button or the image contextual toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/ckbox-image-edit.svg Image upload}.
+It lets users perform quick image edits such as cropping, resizing, flipping, and rotating the image.
+Image editing is called from within the editor and the process takes place right in the asset manager.
+This speeds up and simplifies the content editing process.

 {@img assets/img/ckbox-editing-area.png 1062 CKBox image editing panel.}

-#### Adding CKBox image editing to CKEditor 5
+#### Adding CKBox image editing to CKEditor&nbsp;5

-To use the CKBox image editing feature, you need to import it first into you editor.
-Please note, that it requires the `PictureEditing` plugin to work correctly.
+To use the CKBox image editing feature, you need to import it into you editor.
+It requires the `PictureEditing` plugin to work.

 Then, add it to the plugin list and the toolbar as shown below.